yonkahlon/Zenject/README.md

     Primitive types such as int, float, struct, etc. are treated specially in Zenject.
 Note that when binding to primitives you will almost certaintly want to specify the type that the binding is for using `WhenInjectedInto` (described <a href="#conditional-bindings">below</a>).
 I'll also add that while it can be useful to inject primitives for configuration settings it is often better to inject a "settings" object instead.
 There are other advantages to this approach as well as described <a href="#using-the-unity-inspector-to-configure-settings">here</a>.

+1. **Rebind** - Override existing binding

+        Container.Rebind<IFoo>().To<Foo>();

+    The Rebind function can be used to override any existing bindings that were added previously.
+It will first clear all previous bindings and then add the new binding.
+This method is especially useful for tests, where you often want to use almost all the same bindings used in production, except override a few specific bindings.

+1. **Untyped Bindings**

+        Container.Bind(typeof(IFoo)).ToSingle(typeof(Foo));

+    In some cases it is not possible to use the generic versions of the Bind<> functions.
+In these cases a non-generic version is provided, which works by taking in a Type value as a parameter.

 ## <a id="list-bindings"></a>List Bindings

 You can also bind multiple types to the same interface, with the result being a list of dependencies.
 In the example code below, Bar would get a list containing a new instance of Foo1, Foo2, and Foo3: